Cart Total: 0

 Related Teacher Tools Takeout Items

 Even as toddlers, children with hearing loss can begin to evidence difference in social skills and emotional well-being.
 At transition from early intervention a child may have age-appropriate language, but still have needs in the social-emotional area.

-I was thrilled to hear about the SEAM checklists (new in 2014) for early childhood and was even more impressed when I used it for the first time.
+We were thrilled to hear about the SEAM checklists (new in 2014) for early childhood and was even more impressed when I used it for the first time.
 The CD comes with checklists for a variety of ages in a variety of formats and also in Spanish.
 It allows you to select what you need as most appropriate to the family or preschool-age child.
 I heartily recommend using the SEAM checklists throughout early childhood and into kindergarten.
-Karen Anderson, Director

 Social-Emotional Assessment / Evaluation Measure (SEAM)

 With this in-depth, easy-to-use tool, you can reliably assess and monitor social-emotional development in infants, toddlers, and preschoolers at risk for delays or challenges.
 An ideal followup to screeners such as the Ages and Stages Questionnaire (ASQ:SE), the two-part SEAM™ assessment reveals detailed qualitative information on children’s social-emotional competence— and identifies their caregivers’ strengths and areas of need.
 Easy to learn and implement, SEAM can be used by a wide variety of early childhood professionals, including those with little or no training in mental-health or behavioral interventions.

 Social-Emotional Assessment / Evaluation Measure $47.00 + S/H

 SEAM helps you: